Case Study: Mill vs Gradle

 Completeness

 The Mill build for Mockito is not 100% complete, but it covers most of the major parts of Mockito: compiling Java, running JUnit tests.
-For now, the Android, Kotlin, and OSGI tests are skipped.
+For now, the Android, Kotlin, and OSGI tests are skipped, as support for Building Android apps in Mill and Kotlin with Mill is still experimental.

 The goal of this exercise is not to be 100% feature complete enough to replace the Gradle build today.
 It is instead meant to provide a realistic comparison of how using Mill in a realistic, real-world project compares to using Gradle.